FabriceSalvaire/LaptopControlPanel/README.rst

 * to switch on battery when AC power is plugged,
 * to setup a "peak shift" procedure.

+Some usages of these functions are:

+* to switch off the Nvidia GPU to save battery
+* to speed-up the fan to cool the hard drive located under the left hand

-The source of the ACPI calls for the battery management is unknown and comes from the repository `tpacpi-bat https://github.com/teleshoes/tpacpi-bat`_.
-The battery is managed by ACPI calls through the Low Pin Count bus and the Embedded Controler (ASL base ```\_SB.PCI0.LPC.EC.HKEY```).
+The source of the ACPI calls for the battery management is unknown and comes from the repository `tpacpi-bat <https://github.com/teleshoes/tpacpi-bat>`_.
+For reference, this discussion `Laptop shock detection and harddisk protection

-For reference, this discussion `Laptop shock detection and harddisk protection http://lkml.indiana.edu/hypermail/linux/kernel/0810.0/2603.html`_ on LKML illustrates the legal concern for such information.
+<http://lkml.indiana.edu/hypermail/linux/kernel/0810.0/2603.html>`_ on LKML illustrates the legal
+concern for such information.

+The battery is managed by ACPI calls through the Low Pin Count bus and the Embedded Controller (ASL base is ``\_SB.PCI0.LPC.EC.HKEY``).
+ACPI is an abstraction layer to set and get registers on the computer busses.
+The (`acpi_call <https://github.com/mkottman/acpi_call>`_) module, which is not included in the kernel, is required to perform these calls.
+This module must be used carefully.

 Source Repository
 -----------------